npm/npm/doc/files/package.json.md

 ## dependencies

-Dependencies are specified with a simple hash of package name to version range.
+Dependencies are specified with a simple object that maps package name to version range.
 The version range is a string which has one or more space-separated descriptors.
 Dependencies can also be identified with a tarball or git URL.

-**Please do not put test harnesses or transpilers in your `dependencies` hash.**  See `devDependencies`, below.
+**Please do not put test harnesses or transpilers in your `dependencies` object.**  See `devDependencies`, below.

 See semver(7) for more details about specifying version ranges.